 The grape that is common in this area is Malbec which used to be widely grown in the Burgundy area but which has recently been losing ground to the Merlot which has grown in popularity.

 Malbec has a rich aromatic taste with notes of prunes, blackberries, and blueberries and is an ingredient in the Cahors AOC.

 11. Other Vineyards

 There are a lot of other smaller vineyards and AOCs all across France, this is the self-proclaimed capital of wine after all.
 Other small wine regions in France include Charentes, Corsica, Jura, and Savoie.
 Even the town of Paris has a small vineyard in Montmartre.

 The white wine from Vin de Savoie AOC is a light acidic wine and is a classic in France in the cold weather months.
 This staple that comes from the region around the French Alps is a much-loved après-ski wine, especially when paired with cheesy traditional winter dishes like the tartiflette, fondue, ractlette, etc.

 I think I’m ready for a glass of wine after all that!
+If you enjoyed that article, you may want to read more about wine and cheese pairings here.
 But remember as the French government says “The abuse of alcohol is dangerous for your health.
 Consume with moderation.“

 Did you enjoy that article?
 Save it for later!